-For new students the initial tests and interview will identify if EAL is required and what level.
+For new students, the initial tests and interview will identify if EAL is required, and at which level.
 For existing children, there is an initial assessment at the beginning of the new academic year by the EAL team, and class teachers.
 This will identify which children will join the Tier 1 EAL programme.

 The Secondary EAL provision

 This is for Years 7-9 students who require support above and beyond the standard EAL programmes.
-Students are withdrawn from English, Science and Humanities lessons for specific English Language lessons.
-Students must still have a basic level of English to access this programme – it is not a ‘from scratch’ programme.
+Students are withdrawn from English, and Science lessons for specific English Language support.
+Students must have a basic level of English to access this programme.

 Key Stage 3 EAP

 This is for students in Years 7-9 who require additional English language support to access the curriculum.
-They are withdrawn from Humanities lessons, but apart from this follow the standard curriculum.
+The support they receive is adapted to suit the student, and could be in the form of small group sessions or specific support in lessons while following the standard curriculum.

 Key Stage 4 EAP

-ICS stands for in-class support.
-This is when EAL teachers provide in-class support to students whose first language is not English.
+EAL teachers provide in-class support to students whose first language is not English.
 The EAL teachers may co-teach or work with students in small groups.
-This is for students whose English is of a good level, but may need a small amount of additional support, but they do not warrant being withdrawn from mainstream lessons.
+This provision ensures that the planning and delivery of lessons takes into account the specific needs of our EAL students.